 There are many factors to consider before taking on your yoga training, from choosing the right yoga certification and location to how to plan your budget and what to pack.
 We have no doubt you have many burning questions.
 Fear not, we are here to answer them all in this handy guide!

-Read on for everything you might want to know about choosing the right training, what to expect from a 200hr course, how to prepare and tips for taking the step from yoga graduate to teacher.
+Read on for everything you might want to know about choosing the right training, what to expect from a 200hr yoga course, how to prepare and tips for taking the step to become a yoga teacher in 2022.

 |2.||How to Prepare for a Yoga Teacher Training|

 |3.||About All Yoga’s 200hr Teacher Training Programme|

 Choosing a yoga teacher training can be a daunting task.
 With so many different yoga courses out there offering a range of different styles, from Hatha and Ashtanga to hot yoga and acro yoga.

 Your first 200hr teacher training should provide you with the building blocks for your teaching and practice, so it’s a good idea to focus on a more mainstream style of yoga to begin with that draws from traditional yoga foundations.
 If you’re at the beginning of your practice or new to the myriad forms of yoga, go and explore what’s out there through in-studio classes or online videos to see what works for you.